1. DEADLINES AND CONDITIONS

-Films selected for the festival are requested to provide a trailer and a downloadable video file of the final version of the film (preferably in the h.264 format) for internal and press use, possible digital screenings and for CPH:MARKET (see 4.6.).
+Films selected for the festival are requested to provide a trailer and a downloadable video file of the final version of the film (preferably in the h.264 format) for internal and press use, and for CPH:MARKET (see 4.6.).
 All submitted films are asked to provide a trailer which the festival will be free to upload to its own channels and embed on its website.
 If a trailer is already publicly available, the festival will be free to upload and embed it in order to promote the film and its selection.
 The festival has permission to use excerpts from selected films, with a maximum of 3 minutes, nationally and internationally for promotional purposes (for short films, the total duration of the excerpts is not to exceed more than 10% of the film’s running time).

 Titles selected for the festival’s official programme are included in the online digital screening platform CPH:MARKET, unless otherwise indicated on the entry form or by the rights holder.
 CPH:MARKET is accessible for professional guests with valid festival accreditations during the festival, as well as for 30 days after the festival.

 4.7.
 Subtitle policy: